Softwire/strawberry-fair/frontend/src/pages/navbar/about-us.md

 ---
 title: About Us
 pageTitles:
+  - pageTitle: About/Frequently Asked Questions
   - pageTitle: About/About the Fair
-  - pageTitle: About/Frequently Asked Questions
   - pageTitle: About/Organisation
-  - pageTitle: About/Full width content page
   - pageTitle: About/History
   - pageTitle: About/Environment
 notes: >-